Wilhelm Unverzagt: Work as a prehistorian until the end of World War II

-In 1925 Unverzagt became a research assistant, and in 1926 director of the Museum für Vor- und Frühgeschichte (Berlin) ("Museum for prehistory and early history") in Berlin, then the largest German Museum of Prehistoric Archeology.
-In October 1926 he took on the position as a young, largely unknown archaeologist.
-After 1925 Carl Schuchhardt and 1926 Gustaf Kossinna retired, and the time came for Unverzagt.
+In 1925, Unverzagt became a research assistant, and in 1926 director of the Museum für Vor- und Frühgeschichte (Berlin) ("Museum for prehistory and early history") in Berlin, then the largest German Museum of Prehistoric Archaeology.
+In October 1926, he took on the position as a young, largely unknown archaeologist.
+After 1925, Carl Schuchhardt, and after 1926, Gustaf Kossinna, retired, and the time came for Unverzagt.
 He first became a full member of the German Archaeological Institute in 1927, and then in 1929 the Römisch-Germanischen Kommission.
-From 1928 he received a teaching position at the University of Berlin, and in 1932 he became honorary professor there.
+From 1928, he received a teaching position at the University of Berlin, and in 1932, he became honorary professor there.
 In 1937, following the end of the freeze on new memberships, Unverzagt joined the NSDAP and received membership number 3,917,672.
 His election as a full member of the Prussian Academy of Sciences took place in 1939, but the election was not confirmed by the Amt Rosenberg.
 He also participated in courses of the SS and the Reich Labor Service.

 In Germany Wilhelm Unverzagt conducted numerous excavations of Hillforts, as for example in Lossow near Frankfurt an der Oder from 1926 to 1926, at the Reitweiner Wallberge at Reitwein in the Oderbruch 1930, in Macedonia from 1931 to 1932, in Zantoch at the river Warthe (Warta) from 1932 to 1934, in Kliestow near Frankfurt from 1936 to 1938, and finally in Lebus from 1939 to 1944.
-From 1942 to 1944 Unverzagt was chairman and from 1951 to 1954 vice chairman of the Berliner Gesellschaft für Anthropologie, Ethnologie und Urgeschichte.
-Only comparatively late, in 1942, did he became a member of the Reich Federation for German Prehistory (Reichsbundes für Deutsche Vorgeschichte).
+From 1942 to 1944, Unverzagt was chairman and from 1951 to 1954 vice chairman of the Berliner Gesellschaft für Anthropologie, Ethnologie und Urgeschichte.
+Only comparatively late, in 1942, did he become a member of the Reich Federation for German Prehistory (Reichsbundes für Deutsche Vorgeschichte).

 During the Battle of Berlin, Museum for Pre- and Early History director Dr. Unverzagt stayed in room No. 11 of Berlin's Zoo flak tower, guarding boxes of the museum's antiquities.
 These included three crates containing Trojan Gold, the Treasure of Priam.
 After the capture of the tower by Red Army forces on 1 May 1945, Unverzagt sought the protection of the treasure with the SMERSH commanding officer.
-According to the Akinsha and Kozlov, Unverzagt "knew it was better to give the art treasures to the enemy, who would probably return them eventually, than to let thieves and pillagers take them."
+According to the book by Akinsha and Kozlov, Unverzagt "knew it was better to give the art treasures to the enemy, who would probably return them eventually, than to let thieves and pillagers take them."
 On 26 May, Unverzagt watched as the three crates were trucked away by members of the Soviet Arts Committee.
 The crates were flown to Moscow on 30 June 1945, and were in the Pushkin Museum ten days later.